apigee/iloveapis2015-hmac-httpsignature/httpsig/callout/Readme.md

 Signatures, to the proxy.

 ## Notes

-There is one callout class, com.google.apigee.callout.httpsignature.SignatureParserCallout , which parses an HTTP Signature .
-There is another, com.google.apigee.callout.httpsignature.SignatureVerifierCallout , that verifies the HTTP signature.
+There are two classes in the callout jar:
+* `com.google.apigee.callout.httpsignature.SignatureParserCallout` -  parses an HTTP Signature.
+* `com.google.apigee.callout.httpsignature.SignatureVerifierCallout` - verifies an HTTP signature.

 The reason this is done in two separate steps is that sometimes the configuration of the Verification step requires data which can be retrieved only after the signature has been parsed.
 Doing the parse and verify in one callout would prevent retrieval of secvret keys or public keys from the developer app entity, for example.

 You must configure each callout with Property elements in the policy configuration.

-Examples for how to parse and verify an HTTP signature using HMAC-sha256 follow.
+Examples for how to parse and verify an HTTP signature using HMAC-SHA256 follow.

 To get the signature example to work, you will need the API Proxy to be created.
 You also need an API Product, which must contain the API Proxy.
 And you also need a Developer app, with a client_id and client_secret (aka consumer id and consumer secret).

 In the examples that follow, the consumer secret will be used as the shared secret for HMAC encryption.
 This is not required; in fact you can use any shared secret key.
 But it is probably a good standard practice to use the consumer secret as the shared secret.

 If you wish to use RSA encryption, then you will need to separately generate an RSA keypair, use the private key on the client, and make the public key available to the Proxy in some way.
 The easiest way is to attach a custom attribute, call it public_key, to a developer app, and place the PEM-encoded public key there.

 ## Example 1: Parse the signature

 We want to parse the signature because the keyId contained within the signature may indicate which public key to retrieve, for use during stage 2, signature verification.

 ```xml
 <JavaCallout name='Java-ParseHttpSignature'>